-DHCS 1 Effective communication in care settings (R/651/0741)
+DHCS 1 Effective communication in care settings (L/650/5179)

+Unit summary

-Unit summary The aim of this unit t is to ensure that the learner understands different strategie es and techniques used to communicate eff ectively and will be ab ble to apply them in p ractice.
-Learners will understand barriers to effective comm unication and how the ey can be overcome.
-They should be a aware of the role of an advocate in supporting individuals' communication needs.
-Assessment This unit is internally assessed via a portfolio of evidence.
-Mandatory Mandatory Achieved/not yet Level 3 3 credits 26 GLH achieved
+The aim of this unit is to ensure that the learner understands different strategies and techniques used to communicate effectively and will be able to apply them in practice.
+Learners will understand barriers to effective communication and how they can be overcome.
+They should be aware of the role of an advocate in supporting individuals' communication needs.

+Assessment

+This unit is internally assessed via a portfolio of evidence.

+Mandatory

+Achieved/not yet Level 3

+3 credits

+26 GLH

-Learning outcomes Assessment criteria (AC) (LOs) The learner can: The learner will: 1.
-Understand why 1.1 Identify different reasons people communicate effective communication is important in the work 1.2 Analyse how communication affects relationships in the work setting setting 1.3 Analyse how communication skills can be used to manage complex, sensitive, abusive and difficult situations 1.4 Explain the importance of maintaining open and honest communication 1.5 Identify how to access extra support or services to enable effective communication with and between individuals 2.
-Understand the variety in people's 2.1 Describe the range of communication styles , methods and skills available communication needs and preferences 2.2 Explain how people may use and/or interpret communication methods and styles in different ways 2.3 Identify factors to consider when promoting effective communication 2.4 Explain how digital and other technologies can be used to promote and enhance communication between self and others 2.5 Identify barriers that may be present when communicating with others 2.6 Analyse the impact of poor or inappropriate communication practices 3.
+Learning outcomes (LOs) Assessment criteria (AC) The learner will: The learner can: 1.
+Understand why effective 1.1 Identify different reasons people communicate communication is 1.2 Analyse how communication affects relationships in the work important in the work setting setting 1.3 Analyse how communication skills can be used to manage complex, sensitive, abusive and difficult situations 1.4 Explain the importance of maintaining open and honest communication 1.5 Identify how to access extra support or services to enable effective communication with and between individuals 2.
+Understand the variety in people's communication 2.1 Describe the range of communication styles , methods and skills available needs and preferences 2.2 Explain how people may use and/or interpret communication methods and styles in different ways 2.3 Identify factors to consider when promoting effective communication 2.4 Explain how digital and other technologies can be used to promote and enhance communication between self and others 2.5 Identify barriers that may be present when communicating with others 2.6 Analyse the impact of poor or inappropriate communication practices 3.
 Be able to communicate 3.1 Demonstrate a range of effective communication methods and skills effectively with others 3.2 Apply communication skills appropriately in relation to message and audience for maximum impact 3.3 Use communication skills to build relationships 3.4 Identify and overcome barriers to communication with a range of people 4.
-Be able to meet the communication and 4.1 Establish the communication and language needs, wishes and preferences of individuals to maximise the quality of interaction language needs, wishes and preferences of 4.2 Demonstrate a range of communication styles, methods and skills to meet individuals' needs individuals 4.3 Respond to an individual's reactions when communicating 4.4 Demonstrate professionalism when using a variety of communication methods
+Be able to meet the 4.1 Establish the communication and language needs, wishes and communication and preferences of individuals to maximise the quality of interaction language needs, wishes 4.2 Demonstrate a range of communication styles, methods and skills and preferences of to meet individuals' needs individuals 4.3 Respond to an individual's reactions when communicating 4.4 Demonstrate professionalism when using a variety of communication methods